-Today's telecoms technology can do more than simply save time and money.
-You can use the technology to attract customers, manage incoming and outgoing calls, hold conference calls and more.
+Today's telecoms technology can do more than simply save you time and money.
+You can use modern business telephone and communications systems to attract customers, manage incoming and outgoing calls, hold conference calls and more.

-The right telecoms system will give you the capabilities you want while keeping costs down.
+The right business telephone system will give you the capabilities you want while keeping costs down.

 1. The right number

-The phone number you publicise for your business can immediately give a customer information about your company and the sort of relationship you are expecting.
+Your business phone number immediately gives a customer information about your company and the sort of relationship you are expecting.
 A non-geographic number can help you present a consistent image of your business and hide its location (if you wish).
-There are several types of non-geographic numbers.
+There are several types of non-geographic numbers to choose from.

-You can use a freephone number to encourage people to call you
+You can use a freephone business phone number to encourage people to call you

 - Freephone numbers starting with 0800 or 0808 are free for callers to use.
 Instead, you pay every time someone calls your freephone number.

-- These numbers are used successfully by businesses selling to the general public - for example, mortgage brokers, driving schools and local tradesmen.
+- These numbers are used successfully by businesses selling to the public - for example, mortgage brokers, driving schools and local tradespeople.

 - Using a single free phone number, you can channel calls by area.
 So calls from the north are fed to your Manchester office, while calls from the south go to Reading.